seL4/docs/seL4 1.0.0-rt-dev.rst

 === Scheduling contexts ===

 This branch adds scheduling contexts to seL4, which represent CPU time (as budget/period).
-Scheduling contexts are separate to threads (although threads required one to run) and can be passed around over IPC, if the target of an IPC does not have its own scheduling context.
+Scheduling contexts are separate from threads (although threads require one to run) and can be passed around over IPC, if the target of an IPC does not have its own scheduling context.

-Scheduling contexts allow developers to create periodic threads, temporally isolation threads and have variable timeslices for round robin threads.
+Scheduling contexts allow developers to create periodic threads, temporally isolate threads and have variable timeslices for round robin threads.
 If budget == period, the scheduling context acts as timeslice.

 === IPC & Signal ordering ===